Password Protect A YouTube Video: All You Need To Know

 Private YouTube Channel

-Unfortunately, making your channel “private” isn’t actually possible.
+Unfortunately, making your YouTube channel “private” isn’t actually possible.
 Instead, you have the option to “hide” your channel.
 This permanently deletes your comments and replies while also hiding your channel name, uploads, likes, subscriber info, etc.

 You can always disable the “hidden” setting, but do you really want to hide it in the first place?